dcbaker/jsonstreams/README.rst

 Basic Usage
 ###########

-A simple use looks like this
+A simple example looks like this

 .. code-block:: python